Natkeeran/Notes/CLAW Playbook in DO VM.md

+* Ensure that your VM has ssh key via public key

 * CLAW Playbook currently expects an `ubuntu` user with sudo privileges.
 Thought this need not be the ansible user.

 ```